Arsenal complete £45 million signing of Partey as Torreira heads to Atletico Madrid on loan | Goal.com

 On Monday, though, the Gunners got their man, paying the midfielder's release clause to finally complete a deal for the 27-year-old star.

-A statement from the Spanish capital club reads: “La Liga has communicated to Atletico Madrid this Monday at 11:28 pm that representatives of Arsenal appeared at the headquarters of the organisation in order to exercise the termination clause of the footballer Thomas Partey.
+A statement from the Spanish capital club reads: “La Liga has communicated to Atletico Madrid on Monday at 11:28pm that representatives of Arsenal appeared at the headquarters of the organisation in order to exercise the termination clause of the footballer Thomas Partey.

 “As such, the player has unilaterally terminated the employment contract that bound him to our club until June 30, 2023.”

-While one midfielder heads to London, another will move to Madrid as Torreira will join Atleti on a one-year loan.
+While one midfielder heads to London, another will move to Madrid as Torreira will join Atleti on a season-long loan.

 Torreira has made 89 appearances since joining Arsenal from Sampdoria in 2018.